 A&A’s location is perfect since it places you in the historic heart of Nafplio old town.
-Reservations include a wonderful Greek breakfast which utilises homemade jams, pastries, and other treats.
-Click here to check the latest availability and room rates.
+Reservations include a wonderful Greek breakfast featuring homemade jams, pastries, and other treats.

 Anthemion Suites and Villas

 The Anthemion Suites and Villas do an effortless job of combining modern contemporary elegance with Greek traditions.
-The hotel’s setting is breathtaking.
+The property’s setting is breathtaking.

 Each room is decorated with modern furnishings, and tones of greens and blues which inject a pop of colour.
 For a small additional fee, you can start your day with a lavish breakfast enjoyed on the hotel’s rooftop.

 Getting to Nafplio from Athens

-The journey from Athens to Nafplio takes two hours, but unfortunately, the bus station is a little out of the city centre.
-To reach the station, you must first take the #51 bus from Omonia, or hop aboard a BEAT taxi.
+The journey from Athens to Nafplio takes two hours.
+However, unfortunately, the bus station is a little out of the city centre.
+To reach Kifissos station, you must first take the #51 bus from Omonia, or hop aboard a BEAT taxi.

 You can check the bus schedules on the KTEL Attikis website here.
 It is wholly possible to travel to Nafplio and back in a day.

 But for a more relaxed experience, consider spending at least one night in the city.
 Nafplio is best enjoyed as part of a wider Peloponnese trip – perhaps heading onwards to Lakonia, Mani, Mystras, and Monemvasia.

 Renting a car in Greece is a lot less daunting than it may sound.
 Roads are well maintained and driving here is a little different from driving elsewhere in Europe.